EgorSug/Local_Internet/README.md

 1) open nginx.exe
 2) now you can use 'localhost:80' as your IP adress
-3) to access local internet from other devises in network use server IPv4 adress and a port 80 (often http://192.168.1.***)
+3) to access local internet from other devises in network use server IPv4 adress and a port 80 (often http://192.168.1.xxx or http://localhost:80 to access from the server)

 *make sure that brouser is not replasing http:// by https://